ipfs/ipfs/README.md

 ## FAQ

-Feel free to submit more questions as issues or via my email.
+Feel free to browse and submit more questions at the [ipfs/faq](https://github.com/ipfs/faq/issues) discussion repo.

 #### What is the goal of IPFS?